MESA-StartBig/StartBig-2023/03-24-CareerService_KickOff/README.md

 These are some general best practices:
 1. **One page** only!
 Be **concise**!
-    Generally the person that will go through your CV (or algorithm e.d.) won't have time to read it though carefully (or will prefere a shorter CV if it is an algorithm e.d.) and will get only the most crucial parts of your CV, so be sure to put those into evidence when writing it!
+    Generally the person that will go through your CV (or algorithm *ed.*) won't have time to read it though carefully (or will prefer a shorter CV if it is an algorithm *ed.*) and will get only the most crucial parts of your CV, so be sure to put those into evidence when writing it!
 2. **Customise** it for the company you're applying for!
     Generally companies will look for different abilities of the candidate, so a slight customisation could go a long way, in particular if companies are very different between each other.
 3. **Chronological Order** from the most recent to the oldest!